 Mosaic ceiling of the Baptistery | 10 Day Italy Itinerary

 Replica of the Gates of Paradise doors of the Baptistery | 10 Day Italy Itinerary

 Giotto’s Bell Tower, also called the Campanile, is the tall tower attached to the Duomo.
 For an awesome view of Florence, and a chance to look down on the dome, climb the 414 steps to the top.

 The Duomo | 10 Day Italy Itinerary

 In the late afternoon, stroll across Ponte Vecchio.
 This medieval stone bridge spans the Arno River.
 For centuries, shops have lined the sides of the bridge.

 In the evening, go to Piazzale Michelangelo, the best place to watch the sunset in Florence.
 You can also have an apertif or glass of wine at one of the rooftop bars in Florence.

 Piazzale Michelangelo | 10 Day Italy Itinerary

-For more information on Florence, including advice on whether or not the Firenze Card is worth it, read our article 10 Things to Do on Your First Visit to Florence.
+For more information on Florence, read our article 10 Things to Do on Your First Visit to Florence.

 10 Day Italy Itinerary: Day 4